8 September 1986

 Toronto, Ontario, Canada

-LaBelle was born in Toronto, Ontario, Canada to Bulgarian immigrants.
+LaBelle was born in Toronto, Ontario, Canada, to Bulgarian immigrants.
 Her father, Troshan Vladowski, was a member of the Bulgarian rock band The Silver Bracelets.
-She currently lives in Seattle, Washington, where she graduated from Garfield High School in 2005.
-She has applied to the Berklee School of Music and hopes to attend there starting in January 2006.
+She subsequently lived in Seattle, Washington, where she graduated from Garfield High School in 2005.

 LaBelle auditioned for the third season of American Idol in New York City; she was a member of the third group of semifinalists, but was not voted through to the final round.
 LaBelle was instead brought back for the wildcard round and put through as a finalist by contest judge Paula Abdul.